JCR77/COMP313-Assignment01/README.md

 The support for this technology is partially there, however it isn't entirely blueprint friendly, and the AI pawns would attack each other if they could see each other, so I had to add a check to make sure it was the player pawn.
 There is a lot of documentation for the feature so it was straightforward to found out what I needed.

-The hardest part to implement was the behavoiur tree, because I had to it took quite a while to make sure the check flow was correct, so that the AI didn't skip stages or go to a stage it shouldn't, as well as getting the timing right.
+The hardest part to implement was the behavoiur tree, because it took quite a while to make sure the check flow was correct, so that the AI didn't skip stages or go to a stage it shouldn't, as well as getting the timing right so it didn't just immidiately jump on the player in an unfair way.

 The technology is currently used as a detection system in games.
-It can be used for sight as well as sound, so it's probably used to detect noises the player makes as well.
+It can be used for sound as well as sight, so it's used to detect noises the player makes as well.
+It's primarily used for AI, but can also be used as a more versatile box trigger replacement, like using it as a moving camera in a stealth game.

-In future games this could be used make better AI that acts more like a player would, with a simulated sight rather then knowing where all real players are at all times.
+In future games this could be used to make better AI that acts more like a human player would, with a simulated sight and hearing rather then knowing where all real players are at all times.
+Adding an element of strength to the sight and hearing to have the AI doubt itself could also make it play more like a human.